 If the class is designed to be a general movement or creative dance class, specific dance techniques may not be taught.
 The teacher will most likely concentrate on the creative side of dance and developing the dancers’ imagination.
 Teaching and encouraging expression, pretend play/ dance, coordination, music, and listening are key.

 I believe all of these things can be taught in a class in addition to introducing the basics of technique.
 There is a reason fundamental classes are so popular for 3-4-year-olds.
 It is the perfect time for them to be introduced to basic dance techniques.

-I often hear parents asking if their dancer is learning enough technique or they want their dancer to move up a level so that they will learn more technique.
-I caution parents to have this mentality.
-Dance lessons need to be age appropriate.
-If a dancer is doing something that is too old for them, they will not be successful because they are not strong enough to physically execute the dance move, which is why dance teachers plan curriculum appropriate to not only a child’s mental ability but their physical ability.
-Also, in a dance class that is not age appropriate for your dancer, the movement would be presented in a way that is too mature for the young dancer and therefore will lose the dancer’s attention.
+Often I hear parents ask if their dancer is learning enough technique.
+They want their dancer to move up a level so that they will learn more techniques.
+I caution parents regarding this mentality.
+Dance lessons need to be age-appropriate.
+If a dancer is doing something that is too old for them, they will not be successful.
+They aren’t strong enough to physically execute the dance move.

 The most important thing for a tiny tot dance class is that the class has a good balance of learning ‘dance’ moves while also having fun.
 Everything, even the technique, should be taught in a fun, creative, and game-like manner to keep the young dancers engaged and wanting to come back to class each week.
 As they get older and stronger with a higher attention span, the teacher will introduce more and more techniques.